China launches ambitious attempt to land rover on Mars - Up News Info

 In an article published earlier this month in Nature Astronomy, mission chief engineer Wan Weixing said Tianwen-1 would slip into orbit around Mars in February and look for a landing site on Utopia Planitia — a plain where NASA has detected possible evidence of underground ice.
 Wan died in May from cancer.

 The landing would then be attempted in April or May, according to the article.
-If all goes well, the 240-kilogram (530-pound) golf cart-sized, solar-powered rover is expected to operate for about three months, and the orbiter for two years.
+If all goes well, the 530-pound golf cart-sized, solar-powered rover is expected to operate for about three months, and the orbiter for two years.

-Though small compared to America’s hulking, car-sized 1,025-kilogram (2,260-pound) Perseverance, it’s almost twice as big as the two rovers China has sent to the moon in 2013 and 2019.
+Though small compared to America’s hulking, car-sized 2,260-pound Perseverance, it’s almost twice as big as the two rovers China has sent to the moon in 2013 and 2019.
 Perseverance is expected to operate for at least two years.

 This Mars-launching season — which occurs every 26 months when Earth and Mars are at their closest — is especially busy.